simple-crypto/simple-website/vision.md

 * <strong><em>Complementing the industrial ecosystem</em></strong>.
 As a non-profit organisation,
 the SIMPLE-Crypto Association does not aim to compete with established industrial actors.
-We rather see the development and evaluation of cryptographic implementations as becoming so specialized and expensive that pooling a part of its development in a joint effort is justified, as it was in the past for cryptographic algorithms, but with more need of continuous development.
+We rather see the development and evaluation of cryptographic implementations as becoming so specialized and expensive that pooling a part of its development in a joint effort is justified.
+We envision this complementarity for designs (as it was in the past for cryptographic algorithms, but with more need of continuous development) and for evaluations (since our longer-term efforts do not cancel the need of third-party evaluation and certification when integrating open source solutions in complex systems).

+* <strong><em>Amplifying standardization efforts</em></strong>.
+Standardized algorithms
+and evaluation methodologies are essential ingredients towards systematizing research advances into technological building blocks that can be leveraged in real-world applications.
+Yet, it generally aims at some genericity that we aim to complement by maintaining implementations and, in the case of algorithms with embedded security guarantees, public evaluaions and data sets on relevant technologies.

 * <strong><em>Performing applied research on cryptographic implementations</em></strong>.
-The primary focus of our developments being on solutions with strong implementation security guarantees, the association aims to follow theoretical advances in the field and to contribute to their integration in order to make these advances more readily exploitable by third parties.
+The primary focus of our developments being on solutions with strong implementation security guarantees, the association aims to follow theoretical advances in the field and to contribute to their prototyping, in order to make these advances more readily exploitable by industrial actors.

 * <strong><em>Identifying practically-relevant targets for constructive research.</em></strong>
 Research in cryptography and security is driven by both theoretical advances and concrete case studies.